jotego/jt900h/README.md

 ## PC at Reset

 The NeoGeo Pocket seems to start operation from FF1800, which does not agree with the TMP95C061 user guide or similar documents.
 The parameter `PC_RSTVAL` can be used in order to accomodate arbitrary reset values for the PC.

+## Resource utilization

+Compiled on MiSTer: ~7000 LE and no BRAM